 Charleston is a medium-sized city located in the state of Illinois.
 With a population of 21,196 people and four constituent neighborhoods, Charleston is the 116th largest community in Illinois.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Charleston is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Charleston isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Charleston are a mix of both white- and blue-collar jobs.
 Overall, Charleston is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Charleston who work in office and administrative support (16.16%), food service (12.18%), and teaching (10.76%).

 The education level of Charleston citizens is very high relative to the national average among all cities (21.84%): 34.56% of adults in Charleston have a bachelor's degree or even advanced degree.